NOAA-EMC/CROW/docs/mechanics.md

  - -v -d -D, more and more screen output during workflow generation. -D will slow down the process quite significantly.
 Only recommended for developers.
  - -s sandbox mode.

 Enables workflow generation without supercomputer access.
 This option is developed for pure debugging purpose for CROW and workflow developers.
 When activated, CROW will skip platform validation.
-Ptmp, stmp and expdir will all defined under PROJECT_DIR.
-User need to make sure writing access is granted for PROJECT_DIR.
+Ptmp, stmp and expdir will all defined under EXPROOT.
+User need to make sure writing access is granted for EXPROOT.

 	Example:	> setup_case.sh -fc -p WCOSS_DELL_P3 tutorial_case test